 Successfully represented institutional investors in the takeover of the board of directors of an offshore and master fund and in gaining control over a domestic fund after disclosure by the fund manager that he had acquired concentrated positions in various life sciences companies.
 On behalf of the funds, negotiated with those life sciences companies to resolve disputes under Sections 13 and 16 of the Securities Exchange Act of 1934, neutralizing a highly dilutive poison pill, and obtained dismissal of a securities fraud class action filed against the funds by short sellers of the life sciences companies.
 Also successfully represented the funds in connection with investigations by the SEC, the U.S. Attorney's Office, the FTC and the Cayman Islands Monetary Authority, resulting in no claims being brought against the funds even though civil and criminal charges were filed against the fund manager.
 Durus Life Sciences Funds Litigation.

 Successfully represented a consortium of investors and a securities intermediary in securing dismissal of a complaint by an insurance company contesting a $6 million life insurance policy owned by the investors.
-Defeated the insurance company’s allegations that the insurance policy was void as a so-called stranger-originated life insurance policy because it amounted to an illegal wagering contract, and that the owners did not have an insurable interest in the life of the insured and that the trust that was created in connection with policy was void.
+Defeated the insurance company’s allegations that the insurance policy was void as a so-called stranger-originated life insurance policy because it amounted to a purported illegal wagering contract, and that the owners did not have an insurable interest in the life of the insured and that the trust that was created in connection with policy was void.
 In a decision that was significant not only for the investors involved but for the entire life settlements industry, the U.S. District Court for the District of Utah dismissed the complaint with prejudice and rejected the insurance company’s arguments seeking to avoid payment under the policy as “meritless.”